trganda/obsidian-attachment-management/README.md

 ## Usage

-Install and enable the plugin, after configure you can paste or drop attachment file as usually and it will be auto rename.
+Install and enable the plugin, after configuration you can paste or drop attachment file as usually and it will be auto renamed.

 This plugin supports a command `Rearrange linked attachments/Rearrange all linked attachments`.
-If you run this command, it will rename all attachment that has been linked in `markdown` or `canvas` file as you configured.
+If you run this command, it will rename all attachment (image file default, to rename other type you need to enable [Handle All Attachements](#handle-all-attachments)) that has been linked in `markdown` or `canvas` file as you configured.

 ![SCR-20230511-rrtk](./images/SCR-20230511-rrtk.png)